offetam/restock_checker/README.md

 To run server, run the command:
 "python manage.py runserver "

-Note: can add a port number in front of runserver to conenct to a particular port, else defaults to port 8000
+Note: can add a port number in front of runserver to connect to a particular port, else defaults to port 8000

 requires:

 pip install django

 pip install python-decouple

+pip install mysqlclient

+(you will also need to have MYSQL installed as we'll be using MYSQL for our database)